RemarkableIO/Publinks/README.md

 }
 ```

-`myTableViewCell` holds a reference to the `viewModel`.
-As soon as this `viewModel` is set, we will subscribe to its publink, setting the values of out text label in the subscription block.
+`MyTableViewCell` holds a reference to the `ViewModel`.
+As soon as this `ViewModel` is set, we will subscribe to its publink, setting the values of out text label in the subscription block.
 ```
-class myTableViewCell: UITableViewCell {
+class MyTableViewCell: UITableViewCell {
   var viewModel: ViewModel! {
     willSet {